 Participation is voluntary and you can stop completing a questionnaire without submitting it at any time.
 All communication on this password- protected website is encrypted, meaning the information that is transmitted is secure.

 As a token of appreciation, every time you complete one of our assessments, you will earn a badge to display on your profile and will receive Recovery Research Reward (RRR) points.
 Every 100 RRRs can be redeemed for $1.
-The average reward for each assessment (which takes from 10-30 minutes) is about 400 RRRs with some assessments reaching 700 RRRs.
-If you complete the assessment during the first week it is posted, you will earn an extra 100 RRRs!
+The reward for each assessment (which takes from 10-45 minutes) is between 200-1000 RRRs.
 You can choose to redeem your points at any time for payment by clicking “Redeem RRR Now” on your profile page.

 The IQRR website has many free online recovery resources from which you can benefit.
 In addition, you may have access to summaries of our scientific research papers.
 Those papers are derived from what we have learned from our registrants at the IQRR.
 Moreover, you will have access to interactive blogs, interesting books, educational videos, addiction- and recovery-inspired art, and our contact information.
 We encourage you to utilize the recovery resources available and please let us know if you have any questions or suggestions.